ssciwr/cookiecutter-cpp-project/{{cookiecutter.project_slug}}/README.md

 pip install -r doc/requirements.txt
 ```

-Then build the sphinx documentation from the top-level build directory:
+Then build the sphinx documentation from the top-level directory:

 ```
-cmake --build . --target sphinx-doc
+cmake --build build --target sphinx-doc
 ```

-The web documentation can then be browsed by opening `doc/sphinx/index.html` in your browser.
+The web documentation can then be browsed by opening `build/doc/sphinx/index.html` in your browser.
 {% elif cookiecutter.doxygen == "Yes" %}
 {{ cookiecutter.project_name }} provides a Doxygen documentation.
 You can build
 the documentation locally by making sure that `Doxygen` is installed on your system